artcuddy/project4-cocktail-nerd/README.md

 * Adding star rating to cocktails is from <a href="https://django-star-ratings.readthedocs.io/en/latest/?badge=latest/#" target="_blank"><strong>Django Star Ratings</strong></a>

-### These resources helped me solve some of the issues encountered when developing the site
+### These are some of the resources that helped me solve some of the issues encountered when developing the site

 * [W3Schools - Python](https://www.w3schools.com/python/)
 * [Stack Overflow](https://stackoverflow.com/)